li-js/line_profiler_example/README.md

 ```
 kernprof -l example.py
 ```
 Note that @profile decorator is used to define the functions we want to perform profiling in the python script.
+The output file after the execution is example.py.lprof.

 ## Get the profiled results